skyzyx/rg35xx-garlicos-macos-instructions/docs/bios-garlicos-retroarch.en_us.md

         </details>

-1. Inside the `ROMS/Roms` folder, create a new subfolder called `NEOCD` if it doesn't already exist.
+1. Inside the `ROMS/Roms` folder, create a new subfolder called `NEOCD` if it doesn’t already exist.

     1. **Copy** (not move) `ROMS/BIOS/neogeo.zip` to `ROMS/Roms/NEOCD/neogeo.zip`.